RikMakersHub/Class-9-10-CBSE-Cracker/README.md

 ---

 ## 📜 License & Ownership
-© 2026 class 10 CBSE cracker.
+© 2026 Class 9-10 CBSE cracker.
 All Rights Reserved.
 Designed and maintained by an independent student developer and competitive programmer.